What's included in the kit?

 Staddle stones for gazebo’s and log stores can be chamfered.
 See the staddle stones we offer.

-Where do Radnor Oak deliver?
+Where does Radnor Oak deliver to?

 What roof covering can I use?

-NO. Oak is naturally durable and has ‘stood the test of time’ untreated for centuries.
+No. Oak is naturally durable and has ‘stood the test of time’ untreated for centuries.
 The ancillary softwood components we supply are Vac Vac treated.
 There is no need for you to add any additional weatherproofing to the structural components.

 Do I have to treat the doors, windows & stairs?

-We recommend that you protect your joinery products with a high quality paint or sealant exactly as you would for the joinery and items in your house.
+We recommend that you protect your joinery products with a high quality paint or sealant exactly as you would for the joinery items in your house.

 Our joinery is very high quality and deserves some TLC.

 Does Radnor Oak visit customers' properties?